May 8, 2026

 Penalties for not collectively consulting

-Employees can currently claim a protective award of up to 90 days’ pay if their employer does not comply with its collective consultation obligations.
-The ERA 2025 doubles the maximum protective award to 180 days’ pay.
+Employees could claim a protective award of up to 90 days’ pay if their employer did not comply with its collective consultation obligations.
+The ERA 2025 has now doubled the maximum protective award to 180 days’ pay.

-• Where employees are being made redundant at more than one establishment, a higher threshold number will apply – this threshold shall be determined in further regulations.
+- where employees are being made redundant at more than one establishment, a higher threshold number will apply – this threshold shall be determined in further regulations, with the relevant consultation closing on 21 May 2026.
 This is a change to the current status quo which is being implemented under the ERA 2025.

 Reform to statutory sick pay

-The ERA 2025 will change this so that qualifying workers will be paid SSP from day one of sickness and will be entitled to SSP no matter their earnings.
+Qualifying workers must now be paid SSP from their first full day of sickness and will be entitled to SSP no matter their earnings.
 If a worker earns less than the lower earnings limit, they will be entitled to SSP at 80% of weekly earnings.

 Disclosure of sexual harassment to be added to list of qualifying disclosures

-The ERA 2025 will clarify this position by ensuring that sexual harassment is expressly listed as a qualifying disclosure.
-Such disclosures will still need to meet the relevant criteria for qualifying disclosures (i.e., the individual must reasonably believe that the information disclosed is true and is in the public interest).
+Sexual harassment is now expressly listed as a qualifying disclosure.
+However, such disclosures still need to meet the relevant criteria for qualifying disclosures (i.e., the individual must reasonably believe that the information disclosed is true and is in the public interest).

 “Day 1” paternity and unpaid parental leave

-Paternity and unpaid parental leave will become day one rights (removing the qualifying period of 26 weeks for unpaid paternity leave and one year for unpaid parental leave) for parents of babies with an expected week of childbirth on or after 5 April 2026 or 6 April 2026 for adoption.
-Statutory paternity pay, however, will still require 26 weeks’ service.
+Paternity and unpaid parental leave are now day one rights (removing the qualifying period of 26 weeks for unpaid paternity leave and one year for unpaid parental leave) for parents of babies with an expected week of childbirth on or after 5 April 2026 or 6 April 2026 for adoption.
+Statutory paternity pay, however, still requires 26 weeks’ service.

 October